-- If you receive "Extra Help" to pay your Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance, you may be eligible for other targeted supplemental benefits and/or targeted reduced costsharing. - Please go to the Medical Benefits Chart in Chapter 4 for further detail. - If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill.
-Members enrolled in VNS Health EasyCare Plus are special needs individuals with specific chronic conditions, members enrolled in this plan have co-morbid disabilities, comorbidities also substantiate the complex needs of the membership.
-Examples include, but are not limited to, diagnosis of conditions such as heart failure, COPD, end-stage renal disease, dementia, cancer or stroke. - Please go to the "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.
+• If you are diagnosed with any of the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill.

+- o Members enrolled in VNS Health Total are special needs individuals with specific chronic conditions and may have co-morbid disabilities, which also substantiate the complex needs of the membership. - Examples include, but are not limited to, the diagnosis of conditions such as heart failure, COPD, end-stage renal disease, dementia, cancer or stroke. - Please go to the "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further detail.

+Please contact us to find out exactly which benefits you may be eligible for.